About your IELTS result

 part of the test.

-Your overall band score
+How your overall band score is calculated

 Your overall band score is calculated by taking the mean score